pacany-zakazali/mixer/README.md

 # The Mixer
 We need new shiny mixer.
 Nothing in the market with _our_ bell and whitles.
 So, only one way is possible - custom build.
 There is the place where we will add some requirements.

+# How to add
+Just create an issue, after short reviewing you dreams will appear here.

 # Requirements
  - 4..6 independent line channels (+ phone output on every)
  - RCA jacks + thin jack for every